donbright/earcutr/OPTO.md

 * find_hole_bridge into iterator... uhm wow

+In which we replace another for loop with iterators + functional code.

 This is a very complicated function that does something simple in idea, find a line between the left most point of a hole and the outer polygon